Xiangliu (moon)

-Xiangliu, formal designation 225088 Gonggong I, is the only known moon of the scattered-disc dwarf planet Gonggong.
-It was discovered by a team of astronomers led by Csaba Kiss during an analysis of archival Hubble Space Telescope images of Gonggong.
-The discovery team had suspected that the slow rotation of Gonggong was caused by tidal forces exerted by an orbiting satellite.
-Xiangliu was first identified in archival Hubble images taken with Hubble's Wide Field Camera 3 on 18 September 2010.
-Its discovery was reported and announced by Gábor Marton, Csaba Kiss, and Thomas Müller at the 48th Meeting of the Division for Planetary Sciences on 17 October 2016.
-The satellite is named after Xiangliu, a nine-headed venomous snake monster in Chinese mythology that attended the water god Gonggong as his chief minister.
+Xiangliu (formal designation (225088) Gonggong I) is the only known moon of the trans-Neptunian dwarf planet Gonggong.
+It was discovered by Gábor Marton, Csaba Kiss, and Thomas Müller in archival Hubble Space Telescope images taken on 18 September 2010.
+Its discovery was announced at the 48th Meeting of the Division for Planetary Sciences on 17 October 2016.
+The moon is named after Xiangliu, the nine-headed venomous snake monster from Chinese mythology who served the water god Gonggong as his chief minister.

+Xiangliu is estimated to be less than 100 km in diameter and orbits Gonggong every 25.22 days at an average distance of 24021 km.
+It is thought to be tidally locked to Gonggong and may contribute to the maintenance of its highly eccentric orbit through tidal interactions or the Kozai mechanism.